-For years, Newman Windows, architects and builders have specified aluminum windows for their overall strength and lasting value.
+For years, Newman Windows and Doors, architects, and builders have specified aluminum windows for their overall strength and lasting value.
 Because of their rigidity, durability and narrow frames, aluminum windows can be configured into a wide variety of combinations that maximize views.

 Benefits of Aluminum Windows:

 - Long-lasting, reliable operation